sabbour/contoso-names/README.md

 ![Change load balancer type to ClusterIP](img/clusterip.png)

-To deploy to Kubernetes, you can either click the **Deploy** button in the notification, or you can also run the `kubectl apply -f ./manifests` in the terminal.
+To deploy to Kubernetes, you can either click the **Deploy** button in the notification, or you can also run the `kubectl apply -f ./manifests  --namespace=contoso-names` in the terminal.

 ![Run kubectl apply](img/kubectlapply.png)